nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 1. As of v1.4, users can create duplicate tags for the same flashcard.
 We plan to enforce uniqueness of tags for a flashcard in future enhancements.
 Until then, please do take caution to avoid adding duplicate tags for the same flashcard.
-2. As of v1.4, When using multiple screens, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the preferences.json file created by the application before running the application again.
+2. As of v1.4, the app may not show for users with multiple displays.
+If you relocate the app to a secondary display and subsequently cease using the secondary display, the app will continue to run but will no longer be visible on your primary display.
+Closing the app and re-running it will not solve the issue.
+We are working on a solution but until then, we recommend relocating the app back to your main display before disconnecting your secondary display.

 If you encountered any other bugs or errors, do let us know with the relevant details (e.g. screenshots) via our official channels found [here](#contact-us).